 at Arizona State University

 Come get your Master of Legal Studies

 The Sandra Day O’Connor College of Law at Arizona State University is one of the country’s preeminent law schools with a wide range of focus areas and unique experiences.
-We offer a 30 credit, one-year Master of Legal Studies (MLS) program for people who want to expand their knowledge of the U.S. legal system and business environment.
+Ranked #49 Academic Ranking of World Universities, ASU Law offers a 30 credit, one-year Master of Legal Studies (MLS) program for people who want to expand their knowledge of the U.S. legal system and business environment.
 No prior legal training is needed.

 ASU Law’s world-class faculty provide students with unparalleled opportunities to gain insights and practical skills needed to address legal challenges on a global scale.
 Spend a year with us to improve your English, network with future lawyers, and develop the knowledge and skills you need to help you succeed, no matter where your future leads you.

 Get a leg up on other candidates by gaining knowledge of the U.S. legal system and how it affects all aspects of US business.
 A Master of Legal studies degree provides graduates with the experience in highly coveted focus areas where familiarity with the legal system provides students with both the skills and knowledge to gain employment and succeed in a wide range of careers.

 The MLS program is flexible, offering fulltime and part-time schedules, as well as in-person and online options.
 The program offers start dates in the fall, spring, and summer.
 Students may also be able to take classes in Washington, D.C..

 ASU Law is located in Phoenix, Arizona, known for its Southwest culture, food, shopping and more.
 It is also three to six hours from popular weekend destinations such as the Grand Canyon, Sedona, Las Vegas, San Diego, Los Angeles and Mexico.

 ASU Law is located in a new, state-of-the art building in downtown Phoenix, just steps away from the legal, political and economic heart of Arizona.